 - Australian Shiraz

 - Red Bordeaux and other Cabernet Sauvignon & Merlot

-Sulphur compounds may be the secret to minerality in wine.
+Sulfur compounds may be the secret to minerality in wine.
 Some sulfur compounds smell fantastic, such as the chalk-like aroma in fine Chablis.
-Some sulphur compounds are bad, like the smell of wet wool, which is a wine fault caused by UV damage.
+Some sulfur compounds are bad, like the smell of wet wool, which is a wine fault caused by UV damage.